Abban-Fahim/notes/src/content/studies/EEE/Electrical/Resonance.md

 ## Series RLC circuits

 In a series RLC circuit, the resonance occurs when both reactance are equal $(X_{C}=X_{L})$, and the frequency at which this happens is $f_{r}$.
-With the above, we can also deduce that the total impendence of the circuit is only composed of $R$, and hence there is no voltage across the capacitor and inductor, like a short circuit.
+With the above, we can also deduce that the total impedence of the circuit is only composed of $R$, and hence there is no voltage across the capacitor and inductor, like a short circuit.

 ![[imgs/resonance-f.png]]